 The event began with a screening of Lava, the short will premiere ahead of Inside Out in theaters on June 19, 2015 (North American release date).
 Jim Murphy (Director) and Andrea Warren (Producer) warmly greeted the group to discuss the Hawaiian-inspired roots behind the film and even included Jim singing the initial version of the song he presented to John Lasseter when initially pitching the idea for the short.
 Although Lava isn’t Pixar’s first musically-driven short film, it may contain the most catchy song to date.

 In addition to the spectacular music, the film also shines visually.
 You won’t find a more inviting short from the warm soft-glow lighting to the lush greenery covering Uku (the short’s lead character).
 During the event, we were lucky enough to have a one-on-one interview with Jim where we discussed a few of the technical challenges of the film as well as the wonderful sculpts which helped bring the characters to life (audio interview coming soon).

-The 56 minute screening left the group wanting more when the (just shy of 90-minute) film ended.
-As mentioned at the beginning of this article, Inside Out is a special film - there are moments which will cause an ache in your heart, moments of laughter and moments of self-reflection (as you think of your own childhood).
-In the coming days and weeks, we'll provide additional details and audio (on our podcast) from the following areas from the sessions.
+The 56-minute screening left the group wanting more when the (just shy of 90-minute) film ended.
+As mentioned at the beginning of this article, Inside Out is a special film – there are moments that will cause an ache in your heart, moments of laughter, and moments of self-reflection (as you think of your own childhood).
+In the coming days and weeks, we’ll provide additional details and audio (on our podcast) from the following areas of the sessions.